bbinet/heka-hl-sandboxes/README.md

     - type_output(string): suffix name for the next sandbox.
 The base name is heka.sandbox.

 __filters/add_static_fields.lua__ This sandbox will be add new Fields to the message
-    - fields(string "arg1" string "arg2"): take arguments with as separator a whitespace.
+    - fields(string "arg1 arg2"): take arguments with as separator a whitespace.
 Each arguments will be the name of the field added.
     - arg1(string): value of the field arg1
     - arg2(string): value of the field arg2
     - type_output(string): suffix name for the next sandbox.
 The base name is heka.sandbox.

 __filters/format_metric_name.lua__ This sandbox will be concatenate field with the separator defined
-    - fields(string "arg1" string "arg2"): take arguments with as separator a whitespace.
+    - fields(string "arg1 arg2"): take arguments with as separator a whitespace.
 Each arguments must correspond to a field name.
 The order of these arguments is important!
     - separator(string): the string which will separate fields value
     - type_output(string): suffix name for the next sandbox.
 The base name is heka.sandbox.